SESYNC-ci/handouts/README.md

 icarroll@docker01:tmp$ rm -rf /tmp/$USER-lab/  # cleanup temp files
 ```

-At this point you will have a zip file in your research-home.
-Move the file to `/nfs/` so you can share with the user.
+At this point you will have a zip file in your research-home, but you should move the file to `/nfs/` so you can share with the user.

 Log into a host (eg. sshgw02.research.sesync.org) that can access `/nfs` and execute the following:
 ```